If you’re considering freelancing in Spain, you’ll be joining 3 million freelancers who make up 17% of the working population.

 We’ve outlined 6 steps that show how to become an autónomo in Spain:

-Only non-EU/EEA citizens need to apply for a Spain freelance visa from their home country to legally live and work in Spain.
-This is valid for 1 year and each renewal grants a 2-year visa.
+Only non-EU/EEA citizens need to apply for a Spanish freelance work visa from their home country to legally live and work in Spain.
+This's valid for 1 year and each renewal grants a 2-year visa.

 You’ll need to meet the following conditions and submit the following documents: